 Jan is a Master Spinning and teacher with many years experience spinning fibers.
 You can often find her at fiber festivals teaching, or in Purly Shell working on projects.
 She's a great resource for the community.

-Devin is in college at Digipen but is our tech assistant.
+Devin is in college at Digipen and is our tech assistant.
 Anything wrong on this website is his fault.

 Our Story Continues in Ilwaco... founded in 2014, by my daughter Heather and I, after years of researching and planning.
 We strive to provide unique and creative yarns and fibers to our family of fiber artists.
 Often breaking the mold of a traditional fiber or yarn shop we are also a studio, an open learning environment, and a safe place to be creative while bending or breaking all the rules!
 Focusing on American-made yarns, small companies, hand-dyers, and inspiring artisans, we have an eclectic feel to the high quality and unique products we carry.